nicholasng-7642/lasagna/resume_latest_GPT.md

 + **Leadership and Process Enhancement:** Led a TPM practices committee that defined roles and responsibilities between product, engineering, and PMO teams from portfolio to delivery, optimizing collaboration and communication.
 + **Agile Alignment:** Ensured seamless alignment between SDLC and business processes through Agile methodology by establishing and maintaining a consistent onboarding process and centralized documentation.

-Box Redwood City CA
+Box\
+Technical Program Manager\
-Technical Program Manager April 2018 – November 2018
+April 2018 – November 2018

 Hardware engineering program launch
 - Established Box’s central hardware engineering program to manage the lifecycle of 30+ hardware configurations across 50+ services and drove research for solution and architecture adoption.
 + **Technical Program Establishment:** Established Box’s central hardware engineering program, utilizing principles of infrastructure as code (IaC) and automated configuration management for efficient management of 30+ hardware configurations across 50+ services.
 + **Cost Optimization:** Analyzed and initiated a $2M savings opportunity for Box.
 Reconfigured hardware to create a new storage SKU which performed 2x faster in a smaller footprint at 25% less cost.
 Created a two-year plan to map deployment, reallocation, and depreciation activities.
 + **Testing Efficiency:** Scaled out Box’s testing capacity by 3x leading to faster decision making.
 Shifted testing (DVT, PVT), analysis, and reporting to manufacturing and implementation partners.
 Reconfigured hardware test environments to align with production environments.
 Standardized the testing pipeline, automated benchmarking, and data reporting.

-MZ (formerly Machine Zone) Palo Alto CA
+MZ (formerly Machine Zone)\
-Senior Technical Program Manager June 2016 – March 2018
+Senior Technical Program Manager\
+June 2016 – March 2018

 Application resilience testing
 - Spearheaded the CTO initiative of production resiliency testing for all MZs games.
 The scope of failure injection included 15 production services and 40 datastores serving up to 40K concurrent users and daily revenues of $1.5M.
 + **Resiliency Testing Leadership:** Spearheaded the CTO initiative of production resiliency testing for all MZs games, encompassing 15 production services and 40 datastores serving up to 40K concurrent users and daily revenues of $1.5M.
 Implemented chaos engineering practices to enhance application resilience.